ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 examples can be found in the GitHub repository previously given.

-## The Mouse Cortical Thickness Pipeline
+## The Mouse Brain Parcellation Pipeline

 \begin{figure}
 \centering
 \includegraphics[width=0.95\textwidth]{Figures/mousePipeline.pdf}
-\caption{The mouse brain cortical thickness pipeline integrating two deep learning components for brain extraction and brain parcellation prior to estimating cortical thickness.
+\caption{The mouse brain cortical parcellation pipeline integrating two deep learning components for brain extraction and brain parcellation prior to estimating cortical labels.
 Both deep learning networks rely heavily on data augmentation on templates built from open data and provide an outline for further refinement and creating alternative parcellations for tailored research objectives.}